rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 Left edges (membership query returned False) are labelled "no";
 right edges (True) are labelled "yes".
-An empty discriminator is shown as ε (epsilon), meaning the string itself is queried directly with nothing appended.
+An empty discriminator is shown as ε (epsilon), meaning the string itself is queried with nothing appended.
-An optional `tracer` argument (a DTTracer, defined below) colours the recorded sift path blue.
+An optional `tracer` argument (a `DTTracer`, defined below) colours the recorded sift path blue.

 <!--